 Additions or modifications to special education and related services 0 1 2 N/A 16.
 Statement of current modifications and specially designed instruction that is needed to enable the child to meet the measurable annual goals in the IEP and to participate as appropriate in general education curriculum.
-LD Students Only 0 1 2 N/A 17.
-Statement of whether the child has a SLD and the specific area(s) for which the child qualified.
+LD Students Only v 0 1 2 N/A 17.
+Statement of whether the child has a SLD and the specific area(s) for - - which the child qualified.
 18. Basis for the determination (severe discrepancy, RTI, other).
 19. Relevant behavior noted during the observation of the child.
 20. Relationship of the behavior to the child's academic functioning.

 21. Educationally relevant medical findings (N/A).
-21. Educationally relevant medical midings (IV/A).
 22. Team determination of the educational effects of the child's environmental, cultural, or economic status.
-Determination of Need for Additional Data 0 1 2 N/A 23.
+Determination of Need for Additional Data Determination of Need for Additional Data 0 1 2 22 Annuarieta havia shashad 0 1 4 N/A 23.
 Appropriate box is checked.
-U 4 24.
-Explanation as to why additional data are not needed (N/A).
-25. Type of additional data is listed if necessary $(N/A)$ . - Summary of Findings/Interpretation of Additional Data Summary of Findings/Interpretation of Auditional Data 0 1 2 N/A U 1 4 IN/A 26.
+24. Explanation as to why additional data are not needed (N/A).
+25. Type of additional data is listed if necessary (N/A).
+Summary of Findings/Interpretation of Additional Data - 0 1 2 N/A 26.
 Summary of findings from any necessary additional data.
 Concise summary of all of the information is written clearly.
 The rationale for the determination of eligibility is explained clearly and is specifically related to the reason for referral.
-Conclusions Conclusions Δ 1 2 27.
-Conclusional Ammonista havia shashad 0 1 4 N/A 27.
+Conclusions 0 1 2 N/A 27.
 Conclusions: Appropriate box is checked.
 28. Disability is identified.
 29. Additional disability category is identified (N/A) 30.
 Recommendations for the IEP team are clearly identified and relevant to the student's needs.
-People-first language 0 1 2 N/A 31.
-Use of people-first language throughout document. $\uparrow \uparrow$ 1 1 I Mechanics 0 1 2 N/A
+People-first language 1 0 1 2 N/A 31.
+Use of people-first language throughout document.
+U - 11/11 Mechanics 0 1 2 N/A U - 4 11/71 32.
+No typos, spelling errors, grammatical errors.